hfoffani/pddl-lib/README.md

 From an application point of view you will only need the `pddl.py` file, the `pddlpy` directory and the `antlr4-python3-runtime` library.

-### Known bugs ###
+### Improvements ###

 * The library expands the variables (ground them) using a cartesian product of the domains of each variable.
-    It should only expands the ones that successfully binds to a given state.
+Checking preconditions are left to the user in a later step.
+While this simplifies the usage it imposes a penalty.

 ### Future development ###